Welcome to the Infant Baptism information page at St. Joe’s.

 The first assumption is that you have visited St. Joe’s over time and have decided to make this parish your spiritual home.
 After that initial step, membership includes:

-A. registering with the parish (Registration forms available at the Welcome Table at Mass)
+A. Registering with the parish (Registration forms available at the Welcome Desk at Mass)

 What about Godparents?